patarapolw/jupyter-flashcards/docs/README.md

 ### `Flashcards.save(out_file)`

-- if `out_file` is not given, it will be the same as `in_file`.
+- If `out_file` is not given, it will be the same as `in_file`.
 - It can be either an `Excel` or a folder.

 ### `Flashcards.add(**kwargs)`

 - The kwargs that needs to be supplied is defined in CardTuple - ['id', 'front', 'back', 'keywords', 'tags'], although you can't choose your own ID.
 (You can edit it in an Excel, though.
-Any ID unique will be accepted.)
+Any ID unique will be accepted.
+Have to digits, or string of digits.)
-- A CardQuiz object matching the updated item is returned.
+- Front side and back side is shown on the Jupyter cell.
-- The back of the CardQuiz can be shown using `.show()`.
+- Nothing is returned.

 ### `Flashcards.append(item_id, **kwargs)`

 - item_id must match the ones in the database.
 - If any of the keywords is supplied - ['id', 'front', 'back', 'keywords', 'tags'], it will update the one in the database.
-- A CardQuiz object matching the updated item is returned.
+- Front side and back side is shown on the Jupyter cell.
-- The back of the CardQuiz can be shown using `.show()`.
+- Nothing is returned.

 ### `Flashcards.update(item_id, **kwargs)`

 - item_id must match the ones in the database.
 - If any of the keywords is supplied - ['id', 'front', 'back', 'keywords', 'tags'], it will overwrite the one in the database.
-- A CardQuiz object matching the updated item is returned.
+- Front side and back side is shown on the Jupyter cell.
-- The back of the CardQuiz can be shown using `.show()`.
+- Nothing is returned.

 ### `Flashcards.remove(item_id)`